department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

      1. Whether/how PACT Act benefits are relevant if you're already 100% disabled *[Danielle Thierry is working with OPIA to add this to the PACT page]*
      1. You must have a disability in order to get compensation, but not necessarily a presumptive condition.
 Just being in a specific location and getting exposed to toxic substances isn't enough.
      1. Burn pit registry is not connected to PACT Act eligibility, and so you should still apply for PACT Act benefits.
-1. VA could consider reaching out to people who are on the burn pit registry to encourage them to apply for PACT Act benefits, to support one participant's belief that they would hear back if they should apply.
+1. VA could consider reaching out to people who are on the burn pit registry to encourage them to apply for PACT Act benefits.
+This would address one participant's assumption that not hearing from VA means they aren't eligible.
+Might other Veterans share this belief, too?

 ### 5. Participants shared their feedback and questions about how and when to apply for PACT Act benefits
 The following is feedback that we received from individual participants about applying for PACT Act benefits.